JFLarvoire/SysToolsLib/Docs/System Script Libraries.md

 Note that these libraries are (and hopefully will always be) a work in progress.
 Some versions lag behind others.
 Some inconsistencies remain that should be cleaned up.
 I'll be happy to get feedback, improvement ideas, and maybe even contributions!

 Here's a short summary.
-For a full description, download the detailed file [System Script Libraries Description.htm](System Script Libraries Description.htm) in SysToolsLib’s Docs area.
+For a full description, download the detailed file [System Script Libraries Description.htm](System Script Libraries Description.htm) in SysToolsLib's Docs area.

 ## Library structure